microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Import/readme.md

    1. Select **Settings**, and then under **Users + permissions**, select **Users**.

    1. Select **Add user**, and then search for the user’s name or email address.
 The user should already exist in the Azure Active Directory associated with the org.

    1. Select the user, and then select **Add**.

    1. Assign the user to the appropriate role(s).
 More information: [Overview of user management](https://learn.microsoft.com/dynamics365/customer-service/overview-users).

-   > **NOTE**
+   > [!NOTE]
    > We recommended that you precreate users in Dynamics 365 to reflect the ones in the third-party system.
 This is a one-time setup, and should only be repeated when adding additional new agents.

 1. Create a bookable resource entity for the user.
 The bookable resource needs to be created whenever the incoming import payload contains an agent that doesn't have a matching bookable resource (agent) in Dynamics 365.
 To create the bookable resource, ensure that you understand the [Bookable Resource](#bookable-resource-bookableresource) schema and the required fields to create an entry.
 The following fields will need to be hydrated: